-This capacity arises from the fact that VINNs are trained using the residuals of the ODEs, which help the model to track the current trend.
-As shown in Figure \ref{Dynamic of HBV DNA for nine chimpanzees.}, this approach is crucial in capturing the weekly dynamics of capsids for future cases.
-One limitation of this approach, however, is that as the number of forecasted weeks increases, the accuracy of the model decreases.
-This is because the predictions depend on the learnable parameters, which were determined based on the older available data.
-A notable point is that during the numerical experiments with chimpanzees Ch1616 and ChA2A007, the data used for the calibration are not well-structured.
-These data are less affected by uncertainties in the early stages of the infection (around the peak) but more so during the later stages of the outbreak.
-As a result, the forescasts made based on these data are less reliable.
-It is also observed that VINNs are able to effectively identify the most significant parameters ($a$, $\beta$, $\delta$ and $\gamma$) in HBV dynamics when only the experimental data for the capsid component are used.
-These four parameters exhibit substantial variations across chimpanzees and may be considered the most critical in the recycling of capsid within HBV dynamics.
+This capacity arises from the fact that \textit{DINNs} incorporate the residuals of the ODE system \eqref{main model} into the loss function during training, which helps the model to track the underlying dynamics and current trend of the infection.
+As shown in Figure \ref{Dynamic of HBV DNA for nine chimpanzees.}, this approach is crucial in capturing the dynamics of capsids for future cases.
+It is also observed that \textit{DINNs} are able to effectively identify the most significant parameters ($a$, $\beta$, $\delta$ and $\gamma$) in HBV dynamics when only the experimental data for the HBV capsids are used.
+These four parameters exhibit substantial variations across chimpanzees and may be considered the most critical in determining whether an infection is cleared or becomes chronic.